This advice applies to England. Change country

 If you do get private care, you should get this separately from the NHS care.

-To find out what the government guidelines are for getting private and NHS care at the same time, go to the NHS website at www.nhs.uk.
+You can find out what the government guidelines are for getting private and NHS care on the NHS Choices website.

 Financial help for hospital patients